 All City Council owned education buildings are externally insured by the Council and subject to £100,000 excess for which the school is responsible for the first £1,500 with the balance of £98,500 being met from the City Council's internal funds.
-Where damage is caused by a third party e.g. motor vehicle, the Insurance & Risk Officer will seek to recover the City Council's costs from the third party concerned.
+Claims payments in excess of £100,000 will be funded by insurers.
+Where damage is caused by a third party e.g. motor vehicle, the Insurance Officer will seek to recover the City Council's costs from the third party concerned.
 Any damages received will first clear any amount paid by the City Council.
 If all losses are recovered the excess paid by the school will be repaid.